jacobc3/CS1520-lingo/README.md

-Does your program run without error?:
+Does your program run without error?: no

 If not, what is/are the error(s) and which parts of your program run correctly?: